-I’m currently an Assistant Professor at the Faculty of Science and Technology (FCT), Universidade NOVA de Lisboa (UNL), and researcher with the Institute for Systems and Robotics (ISR), Dynamic Systems and Ocean Robotics group (DSORg), in Lisbon, Portugal.
+I’m currently an Assistant Professor at the Faculty of Science and Technology (FCT) and researcher at CTS/UNINOVA, Universidade NOVA de Lisboa (UNL), and also a researcher with the Institute for Systems and Robotics (ISR), Dynamic Systems and Ocean Robotics group (DSORg), in Lisbon, Portugal.

 My research interests include sensor-based SLAM, sensor-based control of helicopters relative to infrastructures, nonlinear MPC for helicopters, laser automatic calibration, and helicopter dynamic models and simulation.

 - Best Student Paper Award, 18th ICCAS, 2018.

 - Excellence in Teaching Distinction, 2016/2017, Instituto Superior Técnico.

 - Excellence in Teaching Distinction, 2015/2016, Instituto Superior Técnico.

 - Post-Doc fellowship from the Fundação para a Ciência e Tecnologia.